Holmbrg/ALLY---AI-Assistant/README.md

 1: Environment variable called "OPENAI_API_KEY" this should contain you openai api key.

-2: A google api key in json format in a file named "fabled-gist-429918-k7-3f2dfb1ef283", you'll notice the file I added to the repository has a different file name and contains no api key, this is because, for obvious reasons, I will not pay for anyone to use this program.

-3: Make sure the program is downloaded right on to your disk, under "C:"
+2: Make sure the program is downloaded right on to your disk, under "C:"

-4: Make sure to double left click each of the AutoHotKey files, or .ahk files, since that activates the shortcut.
+3: Make sure to double left click each of the AutoHotKey files, or .ahk files, since that activates the shortcut.
 If it stops working at some point, a solution will often be, to go back and double left click these files again, sometimes the PC can deactivate the .ahk files.

 Shortcuts: Voice assistant; 'ctrl + alt + o', Screen assistant; 'ctrl + alt + p'